auth0/auth0-python/README.rst

     pip3 install auth0-python

-Python 3.2 and 3.3 have reached `end-of-life<https://en.wikipedia.org/wiki/CPython#Version_history>`_ and support will be removed in the near future.
+Python 3.2 and 3.3 have reached `EOL <https://en.wikipedia.org/wiki/CPython#Version_history>`_ and support will be removed in the near future.

 ====================
 Management SDK Usage